-TV3 staff could jump ship before sale
+Three's top TV talent could jump ship before MediaWorks sale

 Embattled MediaWorks is in danger of bleeding its top talent before its TV arm is even sold or closed.

-Three's high-profile stars will already be putting out feelers and seeing what other opportunities exist for them in the tight knit industry on the back of MediaWorks announcing last week its TV arm is on the market.
-Some will also be looking at jumping across the ditch or at changing careers, top recruitment experts say.
+Three's high-profile stars will already be putting out feelers and seeing what other opportunities exist for them on the back of MediaWorks' Friday announcement that its TV arm is on the market.

+Some will also be looking at jumping across the ditch or changing careers, top recruitment experts say.

-Media commentators have already said MediaWorks' TV operation, which employs about 520 people, is worth zero, but its appeal could further diminish if some of its top talent jump ship before a sale or closure is confirmed.
+Commentators have already said MediaWorks' TV operation, which employs about 520 people, is worth "zero", but its appeal could further diminish if some of its top talent jump ship before a sale or closure is confirmed.

 H2R Consulting director Jane Walker said staff were usually proactive about determining their own future if they knew an organisation was about to be sold and would be brushing up their CVs.